mbiesiad/awesome-astronomy/README.md

 ## Databases

 * [NASA/IPAC Extragalactic Database](http://ned.ipac.caltech.edu/) - An online astronomical database for astronomers that collates and cross-correlates astronomical information on extragalactic objects (galaxies, quasars, radio, x-ray and infrared sources, etc.).
-* [SIMBAD](http://simbad.u-strasbg.fr/simbad/) - The Set of Identifications, Measurements and Bibliography for Astronomical Data is an astronomical database of objects beyond the Solar System.
 * [PDS](https://pds.nasa.gov/) - The Planetary Data System is a distributed data system that NASA uses to archive data collected by Solar System missions.
 * [GCVS](http://www.sai.msu.su/gcvs/gcvs/) - General Catalogue of Variable Stars.
 * [AstDyS-2](https://newton.spacedys.com/astdys/) - Website provides data on numbered and multiopposition asteroids, including orbital elements, their uncertainty, proper elements, ephemerides with uncertainty, and more.